crate/cloud-reference/docs/overview.rst

 Backups
 -------

-You can find the Backups page in the detailed view of your cluster.
+You can find the Backups page in the detailed view of your cluster and you can see and restore all existing backups here.

 By default, a backup is made every hour.
-You can see and restore all existing backups here.
+The backups are kept for 14 days.
+We also keep the last 14 backups indefinitely, no matter the state of your cluster.

 The Backups tab provides a list of all your backups.
 By default, a backup is made every hour.